eslamtamim/Lyrify/README.md

 I always wanted to know how Web Extentions work and always full of ideas to make the websites i use better and more fun so i finally started this with a simple script on one of my most places i visit (Spotify).

 ## How?
-at first i didn't know anything on how to make then, the only thing i know is there is JS in the making of the extention and a side note to whoever reading this, IHATE JS.
+at first i didn't know anything on how to make a web ectention, the only thing i know is there is JS in the making of the extention and a side note to whoever reading this, I HATE JS.

-So, i run to the he who knows - chatGPT - to help me with this and as usual it's incrideble how much time he saves us.
+So, i run to the 'He Who Knows' - `chatGPT` - to help me with this and as usual it's incredible how much time he saves us.

-I know some js and i had the logic in my mind of course i didn't just make him do everything so i gave him the logic and everything i know and he helped writing the 'manifest.json' which is the Config file for the extention to run.
+I know some Js and i had the logic in my mind, of course i didn't just make him do everything so i gave him the logic and everything I know and he helped me writing the `manifest.json` which is the Config file for the extention to run.

 After that i wrote the js logic and tested it in the console of the Spotify lyrics page and it WORKED. but oc it just works for the first time but i needed it to work everytime i open up the lyrics page

-So, finally here comes the real work of chatGPT, i just asked him to make the code work everything the page renders something and not just on reload
+So, finally here comes the real work of `chatGPT`, i just asked him to make the code work everytime the page renders something and not just on reload

 and he did send me this block of code